Mould can grow naturally in humid, cold or poorly ventilated spaces, but there are simple things you can do to help prevent it.

 Use lids on pots when cooking as this helps reduce steam moisture in the air.

-Dry clothes outside or use clothes horse
+• Drying clothes outside or using a clothes horse

 If drying clothes inside, use a clothes horse either in a room with the door closed, a window open and heating on, or in the bathroom with an extractor fan on and door closed.

-Avoid portable heaters
+• Avoiding portable heaters

 Avoid using paraffin and portable bottled gas heaters as these heaters produce a lot of moisture.